hammygoonan/Flaskify/README.md

 * Be able to edit song metadata
 * Cover art
 * Be able to play music on server (ie a Raspberry Pi)

+## Configuration

+To run the program you need to specify a `MEDIA_DIR` variable.
+This should be a full path string to a folder in your static directory (ie '/home/example/www/flaskify/static/music').

+We recommend creating a system link from a Music directory elsewhere.